moonawar/GDSC-moviewarehouse/README.md

 # GDSC-Movie Warehouse
 **Greetings Everyone** 🐸👋.
 I just made this website that shows my favorite movies throughout my life.
 Hopefully, I can keep updating this website as my life goes on.
-This website was initially made to fulfill my task as a member of Google Developer Student Club of Bandung Institute of Technology 👨‍🎓, but i might develop this further in the future.For direct experience, You might visit this website at https://vvaltzx.github.io/GDSC-moviewarehouse/<br><br>
+This website was initially made to fulfill my task as a member of Google Developer Student Club of Bandung Institute of Technology 👨‍🎓, but i might develop this further in the future.
+For direct experience, You might visit this website at https://vvaltzx.github.io/GDSC-moviewarehouse/<br><br>

 # Features
 ![Landing Page](assets/readme/main.png)